Of Human/Chimp Genomes and Birthday Cakes: The 98% Question

 That’s why chimps are often used to study human diseases or test new medicines.
 Their bodies work almost the same way ours do.

 Reality: That number includes all the noise—insertions, repeats, and messy parts.
 When it comes to the useful, working genes?
+The ones that encode for proteins?
 We’re still almost twins.

 But What About the Differences?